Why Warren Buffet Chose Israel

 Amid the gunfire this tiny country, the size of Wales and with a population of just under 7.5 million, leads the world in developing and exporting green technologies that could save the planet.

 Ironically it is precisely because of its precarious position that such eco-inventions have flourished.
 Surrounded by hostile neighbors, with few natural resources of its own and two-thirds of its area inhospitable desert, Israel has had to use its wits to survive.
-When Warren Buffett, the worlds wealthiest man, decided to make his first investment outside the United States, he chose Israel. โ€œSome Americans have come to the Middle East looking for oil so they didnt stop in Israel.
-We came to the Middle East looking for brains and we stopped in Israel,โ€ย Buffett explained as he put $4 billion into Iscar, a precision tool maker.
+When Warren Buffett, the worlds wealthiest man, decided to make his first investment outside the United States, he chose Israel. โSome Americans have come to the Middle East looking for oil so they didn

-โ€œWe found that the real trick in business is not to be a genius yourself but to go around associating with geniuses who are already doing a good job and stay out of their way.โ€ย Israeli innovations range from Intel microprocessors to messaging systems that ensure the safety of nearly all the world`s financial transactions.
+โWe found that the real trick in business is not to be a genius yourself but to go around associating with geniuses who are already doing a good job and stay out of their way.โย Israeli innovations range from Intel microprocessors to messaging systems that ensure the safety of nearly all the world`s financial transactions.
 Micro soft Intel, IBM and NDS, a firm that designs TV set-top boxes to unscramble cable and satellite signals, all have research and development centers in Israel drawing on the brainpower of their geniuses.

 There are more than 1,000 clean-technology start-up companies in Israel, a country that has attracted more foreign investment in high-tech businesses in the past decade than all of Europe.
 It has more companies quoted on the high-tech NASDAQ stock exchange in New York than any other country outside the United States.
 In innovation it outshines all its neighbors.
 Between 1980 and 2000, Egyptians registered 77 patents in the US, Saudis registered 171, Israelis registered 7,652.

-โ€œWe are flexible and we are smart because we know that we have to be to survive,โ€ย says Shraga Brosh, chairman of the Israeli Manufacturers` Association.
+โWe are flexible and we are smart because we know that we have to be to survive,โย says Shraga Brosh, chairman of the Israeli Manufacturers` Association.
 A primary motivator of this technical innovation is the Israeli army.
 Its units cream off the top teenagers, ram them through accelerated university training and give them sophisticated military assignments.
 Agassi of Better Place, like the founders of computer security pioneers Check-point, demobbed from Unit 8200, a top-secret division of military intelligence where every other soldier is a computer whiz-kid.

-TALPIOT, another military program veiled in secrecy, whips its high-achieving teenagers through electronics, engineering or physics degrees before setting them up in state-of-the-art laboratories to build next-generation defense solutions. โ€œThe ingenuity in technology is tremendous.
-Israel is a fountain of knowledge,โ€ย says Avishay Braverman, an Israeli cabinet minister and former World Bank economist.
+TALPIOT, another military program veiled in secrecy, whips its high-achieving teenagers through electronics, engineering or physics degrees before setting them up in state-of-the-art laboratories to build next-generation defense solutions. โThe ingenuity in technology is tremendous.
+Israel is a fountain of knowledge,โย says Avishay Braverman, an Israeli cabinet minister and former World Bank economist.

-โ€œThe reason for the success in high-tech industry is that the army invested so much in research.
-Where else do you have men and women operating the most sophisticated computers in the world at such a young age?โ€ย The ingenuity and training is mixed with a need to solve Israel`s problems due to its geography and political isolation.
+โThe reason for the success in high-tech industry is that the army invested so much in research.
+Where else do you have men and women operating the most sophisticated computers in the world at such a young age?โย The ingenuity and training is mixed with a need to solve Israel`s problems due to its geography and political isolation.
 Its main water sources are controlled by its enemies, Syria and the Hezbollah in Lebanon.

-The land is sandy and infertile. โ€œIsrael has become a world power in terms of green technology because of our long experience in dealing with scarcity,โ€ย says Jon Medved, head of the pioneering video ringtone company Vringo and an investor in Israeli clean technology companies. โ€œ We`ve created these technologies to solve problems that are acute here.โ€ย
+The land is sandy and infertile. โIsrael has become a world power in terms of green technology because of our long experience in dealing with scarcity,โย says Jon Medved, head of the pioneering video ringtone company Vringo and an investor in Israeli clean technology companies. โ We`ve created these technologies to solve problems that are acute here.โย

 Israel and experts such as Dov Pasternak lead the world in countering the creeping desertification that has made large swathes of Africa and Asia uninhabitable.
-Satellite photographs show that only two countries have increased the area of land covered by forest and agriculture โ€โ€œ the United States and Israel.
+Satellite photographs show that only two countries have increased the area of land covered by forest and agriculture โโ the United States and Israel.
 Israeli farmers revolutionized the watering of agricultural crops more than 40 years ago through the drip irrigation system which has since been adopted worldwide.

 Water is carried directly to the roots of the plant through tiny holes in small tubes that can be easily redeployed according to need.
 The system is set on a timer, reducing evaporation and eliminating run-off.
 Because the water is delivered direct to the roots of the crop there is less moisture on the leaves and surrounding soil, suppressing mould and weeds.
 That reduces the need for chemicals and pesticides.

 Netafim, which markets the technology, says it is now used in more than 110 countries and has helped create self-sustaining agricultural communities in drought-stricken areas, particularly in Africa.
-Israel now recycles 70 per cent of its waste water โ€โ€œ a huge amount that puts it way ahead of any other country.
+Israel now recycles 70 per cent of its waste water โโ a huge amount that puts it way ahead of any other country.
 The water is used for agriculture, waste management and for fish farms in the desert.

-Israel is also a pioneer in geothermal and solar energy.
-The worlds leading company in geothermal power โ€โ€œ harnessing Earths heat to generate electricity โ€โ€œ is Ormat, an Israeli company.
+s heat to generate electricity โโ is Ormat, an Israeli company.
 For decades visitors to Israel have been struck by the solar heating panels and water tanks on the top of almost every building.
 These provide solar-heated water to just about every home and business.

 Now Israel is leading the way in a new technology that harnesses solar power for clean electricity production.
 One company, Solel, was snapped up by the German industrial giant Siemens last year for more than $400 million.
 It is competing with Brightsource, another Israeli company, for contracts to supply more than two million homes in California with electricity produced without any fossil fuels.